Working for workplace religious belonging, inclusion & freedom

 The Possibilities & Challenges of AI for FoRB

-Join us for a discussion exploring the possibilities and challenges of AI for Freedom of Religion or Belief (FoRB) at the UK Parliament on 28th October 2025 from 19:00 — 20:00.
+In Parliament tonight we held a a discussion exploring the possibilities and challenges of AI for Freedom of Religion or Belief (FoRB) on 28th October 2025 from 6:30-7:30pm.

 The event is organised by the APPG FoRB, The FoRB Foundation, Faith@Work UK, and the Religious Freedom & Business Foundation, which is an official stakeholder in APPG FoRB.